 An ID card that contains an organisation certificate must be collected by the certificate holder in person by visiting the CA's registration authority.
-The organisation certificate holder must prove his or her identity in accordance with the procedure used in the application stage.
-The method of identification is recorded in the receipt note, which is signed by the customer and the registration authority's representative who hands over the ID card.

-The basic ID and signing ID codes needed for the use of the card are sent by mail by the card manufacturer to the person specified in the application to the address given in the application.
+The activation code needed for the use of the card is sent by mail by the card manufacturer to the person specified in the application to the address given in the application.